Sirraide/source/ideas.md

 To perform a recursive call to a setter or getter, call unqualified `set()` or `get()` from within a setter.

-## TODOS:
-- Rename the 'copy' intent to 'var', e.g. 'proc foo (var int s) {}'; this feels more natural since 'in' parameters are immutable by default.

 ## Effect system?
 Maybe something like:
 ```